 Today: Get creative with all of that leftover Halloween candy.

-Perhaps you bought tons of candy for all of those trick-or-treaters that will definitely hike up the five flights of stairs to your apartment door (five bags seems reasonable, right?).
-Perhaps you’re always amazed to find that almost all of the candy is still there come November 1st, even when you and a friend ate 2 bags on your own.
+Perhaps you bought tons of Halloween candy for all of those trick-or-treaters that will definitely hike up the five flights of stairs to your apartment door (five bags seems reasonable, right?).
+Perhaps you’re always amazed to find that almost all of the candy is still there come November 1st, even when you and a friend ate two bags on your own.
 Or maybe you have kids who collected more candy than they can possibly eat without giving themselves sugar-related meltdowns.
 Either way, it’s November, and here you are with a lot of extra fun-sized bars and candy corn and not a lot to do with them.

-So, what can one do with bags and bags of leftover candy?
-Eating it plain is obviously a great option, but even if you have the biggest sweet tooth, things can start to get boring when you’re on your 100th Kit Kat.
+So, what can one do with bags and bags of leftover Halloween candy?
+Eating it plain is obviously a great option, but even if you have the biggest sweet tooth, things can start to get boring when you’re on your 100th bite-sized Kit Kat.
 Before you start pawning your candy off on hungry coworkers, consider giving it a new life instead.

 Here are some of our favorite ways to use up leftover candy: